GLU-Net: Global-Local Universal Network for Dense Flow and Correspondences: Method

 \subsection{Training}

 \parsection{Loss} We train our network in a single phase.
-We fix the pre-trained feature backbone during training and following FlowNet~\cite{Dosovitskiy2015}, we apply supervision at every pyramid level using the endpoint error (EPE) loss with respect to the ground truth displacements.
+We freeze the pre-trained backbone feature extractor during training.
+Following FlowNet~\cite{Dosovitskiy2015}, we apply supervision at every pyramid level using the endpoint error (EPE) loss with respect to the ground truth displacements.

 \parsection{Dataset} Our network is solely trained on pairs generated by applying random warps to the original images.
 Since our network is designed to also estimate correspondences between high-resolution images, training data of sufficient resolution is preferred in order to utilize the full potential of our architecture.
-We use a combination of the DPED~\cite{Ignatov2017}, CityScapes~\cite{Cordts2016} and ADE-20K~\cite{Zhou2019} datasets, which have images larger than $750 \times 750$ with sufficiently diverse content.
-On the total dataset of $40,000$ images, we apply the same synthetic transformations as in \cite{Melekhov2019}.
+We use a combination of the DPED~\cite{Ignatov2017}, CityScapes~\cite{Cordts2016} and ADE-20K~\cite{Zhou2019} datasets, which have images larger than $750 \times 750$.
+On the total dataset of $40,000$ images, we apply the same synthetic transformations as in \textit{tokyo} (DGC-Net~\cite{Melekhov2019} training data).
 The resulting image pairs are cropped to $520 \times 520$ for training.
 We call this dataset \textit{DPED-CityScape-ADE}.
-We provide additional training and architectural details in the appendix.
+More training and architectural details are available in the appendix Sections~\ref{sec:arc details} and~\ref{sec:training}.